Downtown Dallas: History

+In 1910, Downtown Dallas was the location of a lynching of a black American man accused of raping a two-and-a-half-year-old white girl.
+A mob pulled him out of the Dallas County Courthouse and hanged him from a telephone pole.

-Downtown Dallas achieved notoriety on November 22, 1963, with the assassination of President John F. Kennedy.
-Both President Kennedy and Texas Governor John Connally (who survived) were shot as their motorcade passed through Dealey Plaza in what is now the West End Historic District.
+On November 22, 1963, the assassination of John F. Kennedy occurred here.
+Both President Kennedy and Texas governor John Connally (who survived) were shot as their motorcade passed through Dealey Plaza in what is now the West End Historic District.
 Part of the former Texas School Book Depository is now the Sixth Floor Museum, with exhibits about Kennedy and the assassination.
 Nearby is the John Fitzgerald Kennedy Memorial.

 The building boom of the 1970s and 1980s produced a distinctive contemporary profile for the downtown skyline influenced by nationally prominent architects.
 At the same time, the establishment of the West End Historic District in the 1980s preserved a very large group of late 19th-century brick warehouses that have been adapted for use as restaurants and shops.

 With the construction of the Dallas Center for the Performing Arts in the Arts District of Downtown, Dallas will be the only city in the world that has four buildings within one contiguous block designed by four separate and distinguished Pritzker Architecture Prize winners.

 Downtown Dallas has also gained more recent national attention for the 2016 shooting of police officers and the 2019 courthouse shooting.

+In July 2024, a historic church in Downtown Dallas, First Baptist Dallas Church, caught on fire.
+There were no injuries during this fire.